technovangelist/katacoda-scenarios/monitorworkloads/configuredatadogagent/step4.md

 Let's take one more step and enable Real User Monitoring for our application.

 1. Navigate to UX Monitoring and create a New Application.
-2. Choose JS and enter Storedog for the name of the application
+2. Choose JS and enter Storedog for the name of the application.
+If you don't use the name **Storedog** then you will need to repeat this process at the beginning of the second lab.
 3. Click the **Create New RUM Application** button.
 4. Take note of your Application ID and Client Token in the instructions.
 5. Enter the values into the corresponding values in the environment variables section of frontend.yaml.